Get exclusive member benefits & effect social change. Join Today

 This condition often causes swelling and inflammation of the urethra, accompanied by penile discharge.
 But as with many STDs, men often don’t show symptoms.
 An infected person and all recent and current sexual partners must receive treatment for STDs to prevent reinfection.

 People who have unprotected sex with multiple partners are more likely to contract chlamydial urethritis than those who practice safe sex and are in a monogamous relationship.
-Sexually active people under the age of 24 are also more likely to contract STDs in general, including chlamydia, according to the Mayo Clinic.
+Sexually active people before the age of 25 are also more likely to contract STDs in general, including chlamydia, according to the Mayo Clinic.

 Men with chlamydial urethritis may not show symptoms at all, or they may only start to show symptoms several weeks after exposure to the bacteria.
-Symptoms of chlamydia and the related inflammation of the urethra usually occur between one and three weeks after exposure to Chlamydia trachomatis.
+Symptoms of chlamydia and the related inflammation of the urethra usually occur between one and three weeks after exposure to the bacteria.

 The signs of infection include: